microsoft/adfsOpenSource/README.md

 ## Project Release Cadence

 Each project will maintain its own release cadence.
 Most projects will be released on an as-needed basis, and not on a calendar release basis.
-When the project owners feel that enough changes exist in the Dev branch to warrent a new release, a release will occur.
+When the project owners feel that enough changes exist in the Dev branch to warrant a new release, a release will occur.